alexisc64/git__commands/git_commands.md

 `cat` output the whole file in one go example: cat "git_commands"
 ## get the state of the computer
-`history`to check the log of every comand used in this project.
+`history` to check the log of every command used in this project.

 `git whoami`  is an additional Git command that tells you what author and committer information would (probably) be used for a commit